C++ Notes

 C++, being an object-oriented language, provides a more abstracted and convenient way to work with strings through its Standard Template Library (STL).
 The std::string class in C++ simplifies string manipulation significantly:

-• The std::string class encapsulates character arrays and provides automatic management of memory, resizing as necessary.
-Users don’t need to worry about the null terminator; the class handles it internally.
+class encapsulates character arrays and provides automatic management of memory, resizing as necessary.
+Users don’t need to worry about the null terminator; the class handles it internally. std::string

-• std::string provides a rich set of member functions for string manipulation, such as appending (+= operator or append() method), inserting (insert()), removing (erase()), and accessing individual characters (operator[] or at()).
+provides a rich set of member functions for string manipulation, such as appending (+= operator or append() method), inserting (insert()), removing (erase()), and accessing individual characters (operator[] or at()).- With

-• With std::string, the need for manual memory management is greatly reduced.
-The class automatically handles memory allocations and deallocations as the string’s size changes.
+, the need for manual memory management is greatly reduced.
+The class automatically handles memory allocations and deallocations as the string’s size changes. - While

 Pointers

-• C++ introduces nullptr keyword in C++11, which is a type-safe null pointer constant.
-This helps avoid ambiguity overloading functions between integer 0 and null pointers.
+keyword in C++11, which is a type-safe null pointer constant.
+This helps avoid ambiguity overloading functions between integer0

 References